NajiyaFatma/NajiyaFatma.github.io/_pages/terms.md

 - **Evaluate** counterfactual kidney allocation policies using an existing allocation simulator.

-I use probability and statistical tools to summarize results from the organ allocation simulators, and I am currently integrating trained ML models directly within the simulator environment.
+I use probability and statistical tools to summarize results from the organ allocation simulators, and I am currently integrating trained ML models within the simulator environment.